mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.8.1.8: Improvements to speech recogntion accuracy; integrated nAudio library for sound playback which allows you to choose play back devices for messages and background sounds (disabled by default - enable this with the "Use nAudio for playback" option) - this also allows the app to play back at higher volumes; added lots of iRacing pit commands (see the voice commands section in Help); lots of iRacing bug fixes; added a new spotter (Micha - in the latest sound pack)

 Version 4.8.1.7: Opponent to player delta bug fixes (all games); added macros for some iRacing black-box interactions; lots of iRacing fixes; added new Pace Notes feature for recording and playing back user-created pace notes (see Help); fixed arrow keys not working for macros; fixed a few minor lap time reporting issues

 Version 4.8.1.5: Better UI handling of sound pack downloads (app should no longer appear to hang while unpacking sounds); Announce retired and DQ'ed drivers in RF2; Fixed stale driverID in iRacing; Minor bug fixes - Mark out laps as invalid in R3E (should prevent stale lap time calls at the end of an out lap), RF2 pre-lights and overtake messages and track landmark mapping getting lost on session restart, pCARS 2 pit exit messages;